Hypothermia

 • Monitor core temperature

-• Monitor heart rate and rhythm
+• Monitor heart rate and rhythm with a 12-lead ECG and rhythm followed by continuous cardiac monitoring.

-• Check electrolytes and glucose.
+• Check glucose.

 Important Principles